Medically reviewed by Drugs.com. Last updated on Mar 23, 2023.

 Contact a health care professional if you have any symptoms of ankylosing spondylitis, especially:

-Back pain and stiffness that gets worse gradually over weeks or months
+- Back pain and stiffness that gets worse gradually over weeks or months

-Early morning stiffness that improves when you take a warm shower or do light exercise, especially if this symptom lasts for weeks or months
+- Early morning stiffness that improves when you take a warm shower or do light exercise, especially if this symptom lasts for weeks or months

 People with ankylosing spondylitis usually go through alternating periods where symptoms improve and worsen.
-These periods can't be predicted.
+These periods can't always be predicted.
 With treatment, symptoms usually can be relieved or controlled so that you can lead a normal, productive life.
 However, even with treatment, you may develop permanent posture and movement problems.